December 12, 2018

-The Ohio Academy of Family Physicians (OAFP) is now accepting nominations for the 2018 Family Physician of the Year Award.
-This award recognizes a family physician who has exhibited extraordinary, beyond-the-call-of-duty merit, articulating and encouraging members and students to pursue the ideals of family medicine, and convey these ideals to the public.
-Nominations are due Friday, March 16.
+This award recognizes an Ohio family physician who has exhibited extraordinary, beyond-the-call-of-duty merit, and encourages OAFP members and medical students to pursue the ideals of family medicine, and convey these ideals to the public.

-With nearly 3,600 family physicians providing health care across the state, Ohio is one of the largest, most active chapters of the American Academy of Family Physicians (AAFP).
-Nearly 80 percent of all family physicians in Ohio are members of the OAFP.
+With thousands of family physicians providing health care across the state, Ohio is one of the largest, most active chapters of the American Academy of Family Physicians (AAFP).
+Nearly 80 percent of all family physicians are members to the OAFP.

 - Have 10 years’ post-residency (or equivalent) experience